-I experimented with other free cloud storage services like Skydrive, but found it to be slow and limited, and I even wrote a script to sync my photos with a folder on my web server, which worked quite well — when I remembered to run it.
+I experimented with other free cloud storage services like Skydrive, but found them to be slow and limited.
+I even wrote a script to sync photos with a folder on my web server, which worked quite well — when I remembered to run it.

 A couple of months ago, I finally decided it was time to get serious about it all.
-After much research and trialling some worthy contenders like Mozy and Carbonite, I ended up signing up for a two year subscription with Crashplan.
+After much research and trialling worthy contenders like Mozy and Carbonite, I ended up signing up for a one year subscription with Crashplan.

-The Plus version adds in cloud backup for one or multiple computers at various price points, and there are Pro options for businesses.
-All versions encrypt data before backing it up, with the ability to create several backup sets for different destinations.
+The paid versions add in cloud backup for one or more computers at various price points, and there’s also a business option.
+All versions encrypt data before backing it up.
+You can create multiple backup sets for different combinations of files and destinations.

-For some travellers the free version would be enough.
-If you have access to a computer that will always be powered on, with a fast internet connection – your own at home, perhaps, or that of a friend or family member – you can point your backups at it and save a few bucks a month.
+For some travellers the free version will be enough.
+If you have access to an always-on computer with a fast Internet connection back home, you can point your backups at it and save a few bucks a month.

-For me, though, I decided to bite the bullet and spend $90 on a two year subscription for my laptop.
-I opted for the Crashplan+ Unlimited version – at less than four bucks a month for as much storage as I needed, it didn’t seem a high price to pay for data security.
+For me, though, I decided to bite the bullet and spend $60 on a one year subscription for my laptop.
+I opted for the Crashplan Individual version.
+At five dollars a month for as much storage as I needed, it didn’t seem a high price to pay for data security.

 The download and installation were straight-forward, and initial configuration was fairly simple as well.
 I created two backup sets, one for use with my 1Tb external drive and the other for storing data on Crashplan’s servers.

-While I back up my entire computer to the external drive, the speed of my internet connections means that was never an option for cloud storage.
+While I back up my entire computer to the external drive, the speed of my Internet connections meant that’s not an option for cloud storage.
 Instead, I selected around 80GB worth of photos, email and documents to keep in the cloud.

-One word of warning, though – if you are using your phone or a MiFi device as a wireless hotspot, Crashplan will automatically start backing up over it as well.
-For those on metered data plans this may not be ideal, so keep an eye on things and either pause the online backup or, if you want to be sure, stop the Crashplan service (on Windows) and set it to manual start until you get back to a ‘real’ wifi connection.
+Keep an eye on things, and either pause the online backup or, if you want to be sure, stop the Crashplan service (on Windows) and set it to manual start until you get back to a ‘real’ Wi-fi connection.

-Crashplan also offers an initial seeding service for those with large data requirements – for an additional fee, you can send the company a hard drive instead of uploading everything via the internet.
+Crashplan also offers an initial seeding service for those with large data requirements.
+For a fee, you can send the company a hard drive instead of uploading everything via the Internet.

-The only other thing worth mentioning is that the overhead of data encryption and backup does slow down my laptop somewhat, and drain the battery faster than usual.
-Reducing the CPU thresholds doesn’t help much – I suspect it’s probably the continual reading from the internal hard drive that’s causing the problem.
+The only other thing worth mentioning is data encryption and backups do slow down my laptop somewhat, and drain the battery faster than usual.
+Reducing the CPU thresholds doesn’t help much – I suspect it’s the continual reading from the internal hard drive that’s causing the problem.
 It’s not a major problem, but it is noticeable.